edgarsuit/FreeNAS-Report/README.md

-# ZPool, SMART, and UPS Status Report with FreeNAS Config Backup
+# ZPool, SMART, and UPS Status Report with TrueNAS Config Backup
 Original Script By: joeschmuck<br>
-Modified By: bidelu0hm, melp, fohlsso2, onlinepcwizard, ninpucho, isentropik<br>
+Modified By: bidelu0hm, melp, fohlsso2, onlinepcwizard, ninpucho, isentropik, rotx, dak180<br>
-Last Edited By: aserrallerios
+Last Edited By: dak180

 Preview of the output here: https://i.imgur.com/K38T1u8.png<br>
 When a resilver is in progress: https://i.imgur.com/CUNUZ7r.png<br>
 After the resilver is done: https://i.imgur.com/I43MLLf.png<br>
 When a scrub is in progess: https://i.imgur.com/YGmvZT4.png<br><br>

-**At a minimum, enter email address in user-definable parameter section.
-The default is set to 'root' as I assume that the root email was set in FreeNAS.
+**At a minimum, enter email address and set defaultFile to 0 in the generated config file.
 Feel free to edit other user parameters as needed.
-Backup has been enabled by default so if it's not required please set to false.**<br><br>
+Backup has been disabled by default so if it is required please set to true.**<br><br>

-**Current Version: v1.6**
+**Current Version: v1.7**

 **Changelog:**

+*v1.7* (dak180)
+ - Refactor to reduce dependence on awk
+ - Use a separate config file
+ - Add support for conveyance test

+*v1.6.5* (rotx)
+ - HTML boundary fix, proper message ids, support for dma mailer
+ - Better support for NVMe and SSD
+ - Support for new smartmon-tools

 *v1.6* (isentropik)
  - Actually fixed the broken borders in the tables.